 Personal Interests

-As noted in the previous section, the dearth of financial benefits to gadfly proposals means gadflies are likely motivated by non-pecuniary benefits or by the receipt of other indirect, side benefits from their activities.
+As noted in the previous section, the dearth of financial benefits for gadfly proposals means gadflies are likely motivated by non-pecuniary benefits or by the receipt of other indirect, ancillary benefits from their activities.
 Evelyn Davis, for example, published an annual newsletter named “Highlights and Lowlights of Annual Meetings” for over 45 years, to which many companies felt obligated to subscribe.
 Davis charged $600 per copy, with a minimum of two copies per subscriber.
 McRitchie produces income from advertisements on a website that he founded in 1995—CorpGov.net—that provides news and commentary related to corporate governance matters.

 Engagement can also yield non-pecuniary benefits, including attention.
 Gadflies capture the attention of the financial press, powerful executives and their advisors, and other shareholders.
-Davis showed up to annual meetings not only to urge the board toward better corporate governance but at times, "to flirt with the chief executive, and seemingly always, to draw attention to herself."
-She achieved some success in the latter regard.
-For example, in December 2008, Ken Lewis, the chief executive of Bank of America, escorted Davis as his date to a black-tie dinner at which he received the Banker of the Year award from the newspaper American Banker.
+Davis would show up to annual meetings not only to urge the board toward better corporate governance but also, at times, “to flirt with the chief executive, and seemingly always, to draw attention to herself.”
+She did achieve some success in the latter regard.
+For example, in December 2008, Ken Lewis, the chief executive of Bank of America, escorted Davis as his date to a black tie dinner at which he received the Banker of the Year award from the newspaper American Banker.

 Gadflies may also be motivated by personal emotions, such as revenge.
-Chevedden launched his career as an activist in the mid-1990s, after being laid off from an aerospace company, then a part of General Motors ("GM").
+Chevedden launched his career as an activist in the mid-1990s, after being laid off from an aerospace company, then a part of General Motors (GM).
 He filed his first shareholder proposal in 1994, requesting that GM disclose more details of its employment practices.
 In his filing, Chevedden described the move as intended to promote morale among “dedicated employees who made a valuable contribution to Cold War Victory.”
 The effort failed.
-GM won the SEC’s permission to exclude the proposal based on it being aimed “to the redress of a personal claim or grievance or to further a personal interest.”
+GM won the SEC’s permission to exclude the proposal based on it’s being aimed “to the redress of a personal claim or grievance or to further a personal interest.”
 Despite Chevedden's continued filing of hundreds of shareholder proposals at many other large U.S. companies since then, it may well be the case that his activity has been also influenced by his personal experience at GM.

 To be clear, we are not claiming that gadflies are only motivated by personal considerations or the desire to secure pecuniary side benefits.
-As some of them argue in public interviews, their mission "is to help shareholders enhance the production of wealth by acting as long-term shareowners," and "to improve how companies are run."
-However, in advancing this mission, personal considerations may inevitably influence their decision-making and lead to distortions in their choice of targets, in the engagement process, or in the type of proposals they choose to submit.
-For example, gadflies may over-invest in engagement with high-profile companies because these targets would bring them the most publicity, consistent with the dominance of the S&P 500 in gadfly proposals.
-Finally, potential distortions in gadflies' decision-making may go unchecked due to the lack of key disciplinary features present in institutional investors (including hedge fund activists), such as established organizations, with a clear chain of command and mechanisms of accountability, and beneficial owners who can withdraw their funds if displeased.
+As some of them argue in public interviews, their mission “is to help shareholders enhance the production of wealth by acting as long-term shareowners,” and “to improve how companies are run.”
+However, in advancing this mission, personal considerations may inevitably influence their decision making and lead to distortions in their choice of targets, the engagement process, or the type of proposals they choose to submit.
+For example, gadflies may over-invest in engagement with high profile companies because these targets would bring them the most publicity, a hypothesis which is consistent with the dominance of the S&P 500 as targets of gadfly proposals.
+Finally, potential distortions in gadflies’ decision making may go unchecked due to the lack of key disciplinary features present with institutional investors, including hedge fund activists, such as established organizations with a clear chain of command and mechanisms of accountability, and beneficial owners who can withdraw their funds if displeased.

 Disregarding Professional Norms